arindal1/dev-portfolio-2/README.md

 # Developer Portfolio Website

 This repository hosts the source code for my personal developer portfolio website.
-This website serves as a showcase of my skills, projects, experience, and other relevant information for potential employers, clients, or collaborators.
+This website serves as a showcase of my skills, projects, experience, and other relevant information for potential employers, clients, or collaborators.<br>
 [Landing Page](https://arindal1.github.io/dev-portfolio-2/)

 ## Features